KhronosGroup/Vulkan-Hpp/README.md

 std::vector<LayerProperties, MyCustomAllocator> properties = physicalDevice.enumerateDeviceLayerProperties<MyCustomAllocator>();
 ```

+### Custom assertions

+All over vulkan.hpp, there are a couple of calls to an assert function.
+By defining VULKAN_HPP_ASSERT, you can specifiy your own custom assert function to be called instead.

 ## See Also

 Feel free to submit a PR to add to this list.